A CCBM-based generalized GKB iterative regularization algorithm for inverse Cauchy problems: A reformulation of the Cauchy problem with the CCBM

-Now we get a result on the existence of consistent-pseudo-solution to the equation (\ref{innerequation}), whether the data are compatible or not. \begin{proposition} For any $K^*f^\delta\in\textbf{Q}_{\Gamma_u}$, there exists at least a consistent-pseudo-solution $(\phi_n)_n\subset\textbf{Q}_{\Gamma_u}$ of the equation (\ref{innerequation}).
+Now we get a result on the existence of consistent-pseudo-solution to Eq. (\ref{innerequation}), whether the data are compatible or not. \begin{proposition} For any $K^*f^\delta\in\textbf{Q}_{\Gamma_u}$, there exists at least a consistent-pseudo-solution $(\phi_n)_n\subset\textbf{Q}_{\Gamma_u}$ of Eq. (\ref{innerequation}).
 Furthermore, the following alternative holds \begin{enumerate} \item[(i)] all the consistent-pseudo-solutions $(\phi_n)_n$ blow up in $\textbf{Q}_{\Gamma_u}$, that is

 and then $f^\delta\notin R(K)$.